Chapter 4 Unbroken Stare

-The moment Luna Lorraine smiled at me, something inside my chest hurt.
+The moment Luna Lorraine smiled at her, pain tightened inside Irene's chest.

-Because she still looked at me with the same warmth she always had… even after everything Eugene destroyed.
+She still looked at Irene with the same warmth she always had, even after everything Eugene had destroyed.

 "I've been telling her the same thing, Luna Lorraine," she said lightly.

-“Look,” Luna Lorraine said softly as she lifted the dress higher, “you’ll look beautiful in this, Irene.
-It’s even the same color as your name.”
+"Look," Luna Lorraine said softly, lifting the dress higher.
+"You'll look beautiful in this, Irene.
+It's even the same color as your name."

 Her eyes warmed.